wdi-sg/project-1/README.md

  ### My plan
  I forsee that I would be able to handle doing just one game for now.
 If I manage to reach the basic logic and skeleton of the game, I'd add in these features (to make it as close to the real game as possible!)
- 1. 'ting' sound when players input their guess
+ 1. 'ting' sound when players input their guess (nope)
- 2. Color scheme - muted pink, blue, yellow, green.
+ 2. Color scheme - muted pink, blue, yellow, green. (nope)
- 3. Allow for players to add their names and the winner name to use the players' actual name.
+ 3. Allow for players to add their names and the winner name to use the players' actual name. (done!)
  4. Allow for 4 players

 Additional stuff that is really extra